lmc2179/lmc2179.github.io/drafts/fwer.md

 - [Tukey's test](https://en.wikipedia.org/wiki/Tukey%27s_range_test) is another option for all pairwise comparisons.
 - In the specific caes where we want to compare all variants to a "reference" variant (such as "all test variants vs control"), we can use [Dunnett's test](https://en.wikipedia.org/wiki/Dunnett%27s_test).

-Unfortunately, none of these specialized methods are in Python - there is a version of Tukey's test in the statsmodels beta, but I don't think it's tested.
+Unfortunately, none of these specialized methods are in Python - there is a version of Tukey's test in the statsmodels sandbox, but I don't think it's tested.

 ## What alternatives might we use instead of the FWER?
 The FDR and Hierarchical model approaches